dykuang/dykuang.github.io/_pages/about.md

   - /about.html
 ---

 Hello, welcome to my personal site.
-Though I am a little bit lazy, I will try to push myself updating posts once I found some interesting topics.
+Though I am not an active blogger, I will try to push myself updating posts once I found some interesting topics.

 ### A little bit about Now